 The payments made are considered to be normal wage payments.
 Therefore, standard deductions such as PAYE, Kiwisaver and ACC levies apply.

 In order to receive the wage subsidy, the employer must make all efforts to pay its employees at least 80% of their wage (whether that be their normal full wage or the reduced wage they have negotiated as a result of reduced hours).
-The subsidy payments are subject to audits, so any employer who receives the subsidy and can pay at least 80% but doesn’t will be penalised.
+The subsidy payments are subject to audits, so any employer who receives the subsidy and can pay at least 80% but doesn’t can be ordered to repay all, or some, of any subsidy received.

 If it isn’t possible, even after receiving the wage subsidy, to pay an employee at least 80% of their wage, then an employer is required to pay the employee at least the full subsidy received for that employee.